corva-ai/python-sdk/README.md

 ## Event

 Event is what triggers app execution.
 It contains necessary data for app to run e.g. `asset_id`, that triggered the event.
 Every app type receives `Event` instance as a first parameter.
-There are three event types matched to app
+Each app type has its own event type:
-types: `StreamEvent`, `ScheduledEvent`, `TaskEvent`.
-It is recommened to use these classes as type hints, like in app examples above, so that it is easier to discover, what fields each event type has.
+`StreamEvent`, `ScheduledEvent`, `TaskEvent`.
+It is recommened to use these classes as type hints, like in app examples above, so that it is easier to discover, what fields each event has.

 #### Example: